Eschatologue/CM_wiki/docs/class/paladin/index.md

 #### Spellcasting Ability

-Charisma is your spellcasting ability for your Paladin spells.
+:ability-cha: **Charisma** is your spellcasting ability for your Paladin spells.

 #### Spellcasting Focus